0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I guess you've gotten used to it
 ```

-This is the exact moment where the narrator finally lets part of his mask slip, pulling back the curtain on the true nature of his relationship dynamic.
+This is the exact moment where the protagonist finally lets part of his mask slip, pulling back the curtain on the true nature of his relationship dynamic.
 It is revealed, much like the first main character, that the protagonist is also physically abused by the person he longs for.
 The last line of the segment even implies that the protagonist sees this as a normal action that happens between the two of them.
 This twist re-contextualizes the rest of the song up to this point: the protagonist is longing for a love that is best left forgotten.
 The romantic haze of the track evaporates, leaving the listener to realize that what sounded like passion was just the beginning of an emotional spiral.

 ```ad-quote
 title: **wetdream** 1:B:9-10